 Generate realistic fluids, vapor, dust and other particle-based phenomena directly in Cinema 4D

-TurbulenceFD has all the features that a visual effects artist needs to create organic looking particles.
+Jawset TurbulenceFD for Cinema 4D has all the features that a visual effects artist needs to create organic-looking particles.
 Get unparalleled realism and control with voxel-based gaseous fluid dynamics, a physically-based fire shader, Particle Advection, and Multiple Scattering.
-TurbulenceFD is easy-to-use, with an intuitive workflow, and is extremely fast, designed to exploit high-end GPUs and CPUS with even vast simulation data.
+TurbulenceFD is easy to use, with an intuitive workflow, and is extremely fast, designed to exploit high-end GPUs and CPUS with even vast simulation data.

 Voxel-based Gaseous Fluid Dynamics

 To setup a fluid simulation, the artist uses any type of geometric object or particle system to paint the sources of smoke, heat, fuel, etc. in space.
-The flow then carries along these emissions in a physically plausbile way that creates the realistic look of fire, explosions, vapor, clouds, dust and much more.
+The flow then carries along with these emissions in a physically plausible way that creates the realistic look of fire, explosions, vapor, clouds, dust, and much more.

 Pull all the Stops on your CPU

 The biggest technological challenge in fluid simulation is the handling of the large amounts of data that a sequence of voxel grids requires.
 That is why TurbulenceFD’s simulation pipeline has been designed from the ground up to optimize performance.
 This includes a careful selection of efficient numerical methods that provide high accuracy and stability throughout the simulation pipeline.
 And implementing this pipeline using the latest high-performance computing technology to optimally exploit Memory Caches, Multi-Core CPUs, and advanced vector instruction sets.
 To the artist this means that more iterations can be run in less time, making the work with fluids more intuitive and productive.